Info for Spaf's grad students

 On Being a Grad Student

 There are many useful tips for graduate students of all kinds.
-I believe these are good essays with which to start.
+I believe these are good essays to start with.

 All About Pursuing a Ph.D.